My Parish Family

 on

-We continue our examination of the four marks of the Church with today’s mark: catholic.
+In the beginning, humans were in friendship with God and in harmony with creation.
+The Catechism unfolds this harmony and introduces us to the “original justice” that our first parents lost in sin.
 Fr.
-Mike explains that “catholic” means that the Church is universal in two senses.
-The first is that Christ is fully present in her, and so receives the fullness of the means of salvation.
-Second, it goes out to all peoples; everyone belongs.
-Today’s readings from the Catechism are paragraphs 830-838.
+Mike reminds us that, although our original callings to leisure, love, and labor have been twisted by sin, they are renewed in Christ.
+Today's readings are Catechism paragraphs 374-384.
 This episode has been found to be in conformity with the Catechism by the Institute on the Catechism, under the Subcommittee on the Catechism, USCCB.
 For the complete reading plan, visit ascensionpress.com/ciy Please note: The Catechism of the Catholic Church contains adult themes that may not be suitable for children - parental discretion is advised.

 Read more >>